wpswings/mwb-bookings-for-woocommerce/README.md

 **WITH THE BOOKINGS FOR WOOCOMMERCE PLUGIN ON YOUR STORE YOU CAN:**

 * With WooCommerce Calendar Booking you can Easily define additional booking costs and services from the backend.
-* Unit, base, and additional cost-based WooCommerce bookable products can be defined.
+* Unit, base(days/hours), and additional cost-based WooCommerce bookable products can be defined.
-* Easily define the maximum number of bookings per day with the HMS unit.
+*  With Online Appointment Booking you can Easily define the maximum number of bookings per day with the HMS unit.
 * Provide an easy upcoming booking list using the Booking Calendar.
-* Can define WooCommerce bookings availability Start and End time for the day with ease.
+* Can define WooCommerce bookings availability Start and End time for the day with ease with a free online booking system.

 ## PLUGIN MEETS YOUR REQUIREMENT, SO
 [**Download now!!**](https://downloads.wordpress.org/plugin/mwb-bookings-for-woocommerce.zip)